What are Brainwaves? |

 When the brain is given a stimulus, through the ears, eyes or other senses, it emits an electrical charge in response, called a Cortical Evoked Response (shown below).
 These electrical responses travel throughout the brain to become what you "see and hear."
 This activity can be measured using sensitive electrodes attached to the scalp.

 When the brain is presented with a rhythmic stimulus, such as a drum beat for example, the rhythm is reproduced in the brain in the form of these electrical impulses.
 If the rhythm becomes fast and consistent enough, it can start to resemble the natural internal rhythms of the brain, called brainwaves.
 When this happens, the brain responds by synchronizing its own electric cycles to the same rhythm.
 This is commonly called the Frequency Following Response (or FFR):

 FFR can be useful because brainwaves are very much related to mental state.
 For example, a 4 Hz brainwave is associated with sleep, so a 4 Hz sound pattern would help reproduce the sleep state in your brain.
-The same concept can be applied to many other mental states, including concentration, creativity and meditation.
+The same concept can be applied to many other mental states, including concentration, relaxation and meditation.6 7 8

 If you listen closely during an NP3 session, you will hear small, rapid pulses of sound.
 As the session progresses, the frequency rate of these pulses is changed slowly, thereby changing your brainwave patterns and guiding your mind to various useful mental states.